Human resource management software -- in all its forms and with all its features -- deals with a company's most...

 Over the past few years, HCM software vendors have expanded and diversified their offerings in varying ways, which now makes it harder to compare competing sets on an apples-to-apples basis.
 However, most vendors provide core HR functionality (payroll, benefits administration and employee records), talent management (TM) and mobile and web-based engagement/collaboration tools for HR, employees and managers.

 A closer look reveals the differences, which revolve around focus areas.
-Some HR software benefits focus on core HR functions and on HR department outsourcing, while others venture into new employee engagement, like employee wellness and work-life management.
+Some HR software benefits focus on core HR functions and on HR department outsourcing, while others venture into employee engagement, like employee wellness and work-life management.

 This makes it imperative for companies considering HR software to clearly understand their organizational needs and determine their HR software requirements, well before meeting with vendors.

 Categories of HRM software tools